embeddedgyro/shakey-table/README.md

 Doxygen can be used to create a website and PDF document that organise the documentation in a way that is clear, easy to navigate, and easy to read.

+### Master Release Documentation
+To see the the documentation for the latest release of shakey table the documentation can be found [here](https://shakeytable.guengineering.co.uk/).

-### Website
+### Self Hosted Website
-To create the documentation website, run `make doc` after the `cmake ..` command from the above build instructions.
+To create the documentation website for personal forks and development builds, run `make doc` after the `cmake ..` command from the above build instructions.
 Running `cmake ..` will create a Doxyfile, and running `make doc` will run Doxygen on this file to generate the documentation website under the `build/html/` directory.